vulcand/vulcand/documentation/source/middlewares.rst

 However, here are a couple of tips if you feel like you need ones:

 * Your new bundle is just a go program like any other one out there.
-* This means that you can add it to your repo, and update periodicallly by calling ``vbundle init`` with new parameters.
+* This means that you can add it to your repo, and update periodically by calling ``vbundle init`` with new parameters.
 * You can use ``godep save -r ./...`` with new bundle as well to make sure your bundle's deps are always there.